thiblahute/meson-website/Running-Meson.md

 Command line help
 ==

-Meson comes with extensive command line help.
+Meson has a standard command line help feature.
 It can be accessed with the following command.

     meson --help